Tilings in vertex ordered graphs: Applying the regularity and absorbing methods in the ordered setting

-In this section we explain our approach to applying the regularity lemma in the ordered graph setting.
+In this subsection we explain our approach to applying the regularity lemma in the ordered graph setting.
 Those readers unfamiliar with this result and related concepts should first read Section~\ref{sec:reg}.

-Let $A_1,\dots, A_k$ be large disjoint equal size vertex classes in an (unordered) graph $G$ so that each pair $(A_i,A_j)$ (for distinct $i,j \in [k] $) is $\eps$-regular of density at least $d$ (where $0<\eps<d$).
+Let $A_1,\dots, A_k$ be large disjoint equal size vertex classes in an (unordered) graph $G$ so that each pair $(A_i,A_j)$ (for distinct $i,j \in [k] $) is $\eps$-regular of density at least $d$, where $0<\eps<d$.
 Such a structure is often found in an application of Szemer\'edi's regularity lemma and provides a framework for embedding subgraphs $H$ with $\chi (H)= k$ into $G$.
 Indeed, it is well-known that such a structure contains all \emph{fixed size} subgraphs $H$ of chromatic number at most $k$ (see Lemma~\ref{keylem}).
 In fact, for any fixed subgraph $H$ with $\chi (H)= k$, $G[A_1\cup\dots \cup A_k]$ must contain an almost perfect $H$-tiling.
 Moreover, the famous \emph{blow-up lemma} of Koml\'{o}s, S\'ark\"{ozy} and Szemer\'{e}di~\cite{kssBlow} allows one to embed any almost spanning, bounded degree graph $F$ with $\chi(F)=k$ into $G[A_1\cup\dots \cup A_k]$.
 These properties have been used in dozens of applications of the regularity lemma.

 Ideally one would like to use such properties in the vertex ordered setting.
 Similarly as before, let $A_1,\dots, A_k$ be large disjoint equal size vertex classes in an $n$-vertex ordered graph $G$ so that each pair $(A_i,A_j)$ (for distinct $i,j \in [k]$) is $\eps$-regular of density at least $d$.
 Thus now the $A_i$s are subsets of $[n]$.
 Let $H$ be a fixed ordered graph with $\chi _< (H)=k$.
 One can find a copy of $H$ in $G[A_1\cup \dots \cup A_k]$: as demonstrated by Lemma~\ref{lem:crop} in Section~\ref{sec:almtil}, one can find large subclasses $S_i\subseteq A_i$ for all $i \in [k]$ and a permutation $\sigma$ of $[k]$ so that $S_{\sigma(1)} <S_{\sigma(2)}<\ldots<S_{\sigma(k)}$.
 This allows us then to embed $H$ into $G[S_1\cup\dots \cup S_k]$ where the $i$th interval of $H$ is embedded into $S_{\sigma(i)}$.